 Marijuana plants need a few things to reach their highest potency.
 Two of those things are time and light.
 You need time to grow potent weed – specifically, time in the sun.
 The ruderalis plant learned to survive with less time, and this impacted its potency.

 Regular Cannabis seeds optimize sunlight by continuing to grow until the sunlight decreases.
 Since ruderalis does not have this feature, it will stop growing and start flowering when it says so, not when the sun does.
 That means it stops growing, regardless of how much sunlight it received or didn't receive.
 The same is true for autoflowers, and this makes it very easy to grow a weaker strain – especially if you do not provide enough light.

 For those whose needs are medical autoflower seeds are ideal because they provide a fast, reliable supply.
 However, concerns about potency keep many people away.
 Of course, there is a way to have the best of both worlds, if you are willing to pay for it.

 Since potency is directly related to sunlight, you can fix the potency problem by adding plenty of lights.
-This is why autoflowers make excellent indoor Cannabis plants – they do best in a well-lit environment.
+This is why the best autoflower seeds make excellent indoor Cannabis plants – they do best in a well-lit environment.
 If you combine ample light with a traditionally high-yielding strain, you can find something that produces at least average yields and potency in record time.
-See, there is hope for your search for “high yield autoflower seeds USA” after all.
+See, there is hope for your search for “high yield autoflower seeds USA” or "best autoflower seeds" after all.
 Just be ready to pay an increased power bill.